FarahDvp/Internship-Tracking-Platform/README.md

 - End-to-End Testing: Integrated Cypress for end-to-end testing, ensuring that the application operates smoothly and meets the required functionality.

-This project provides an efficient solution for managing internships and improving the workflow for both students and faculty at ISAMM
+This project provides an efficient solution for managing internships and improving the workflow for both students and faculty at ISAMM.